 Renewables, energy, resources and innovation – the big ticket items driving our region forward.

-Join us on Wednesday 18 July to discuss big business driving small business, supply chain readiness, engaging regional businesses to develop innovative mindsets, major projects and more.
-Most importantly, we will be talking about how these big ticket items affect you in your business, whether you’re a large multi-national or one of our region’s many supply chain capable SMEs.
+Thanks for joining us on Wednesday 18 July, 2018 to discuss big business driving small business, supply chain readiness, engaging regional businesses to develop innovative mindsets, major projects and more.

-The day will include a number of presentation styles and networking opportunities, including:
+The day included a number of presentation styles and networking opportunities, including:

 - Keynote speeches from senior industry and government sectors